CSCfi/csc-user-guide/STYLEGUIDE.md

 - Lists and clear titles: good
 - Avoid using loadable pdfs
 - Avoid using only color to signal some meaning

+## Embeded Videos
+ - Iframes to youtube need to use the `srcdoc` attribute instead of `src`, this is due to a workaround we use to avoid cookies if consent has not been granted.

 ## Images, linked documents
  - Put all images in `/img` folder in docs root